HMB3/habitatIntersect/README.md

 ![](https://github.com/HMB3/nenswniche/blob/master/output/Figures/Mutusca_brevicornis_bs_predictor_correlation.png?raw=true)

 **Figure 3.** Top : Occurrence points used in the HSM for _Mutusca brevicornis_.
-Bottom : correlations between the final variables in the used in the backward selected HSM.
+Bottom : correlations between the final variables used in the backward selected HSM.